Ledger-Donjon/zorya/README.md

   <img src="doc/zorya_logo.jpg" alt="Logo" width="300"/>
 </div>

+<br><br>
-Zorya is a concolic execution framework designed to detect logic-related bugs, language-specific vulnerabilities, and identify new patterns of security issues mainly in Go binaries.
+Zorya is a **concolic execution framework** designed to detect **logic-related bugs, language-specific vulnerabilities, and identify new patterns of security issues mainly in Go binaries**.
 The analysis begins by generating CPU register and memory dumps using ```gdb```.
 Zorya loads these dumps to initialize execution from a specified starting address, ensuring a realistic and accurate representation of the program state.

-The core methodology involves translating binary code into Ghidra's P-Code, a low-level intermediate representation, which is subsequently parsed for precise execution path analysis.
+The core methodology involves **translating binary code into Ghidra's raw P-Code**, a low-level intermediate representation, which is subsequently parsed for precise execution path analysis.
 Other programs like C programs can also be translated to P-Code.

-Zorya's engine, implemented in Rust, uses the Z3 SMT solver and includes a state manager, CPU state, memory model, and virtual file system.
+Zorya's engine, implemented in Rust, uses the **Z3 SMT solver** and includes a state manager, CPU state, memory model, and virtual file system.
 It emulates P-Code instructions to track the execution and detect vulnerabilities in the analyzed binaries.

 Zorya supports both concrete and symbolic data types, x86-64 instructions and syscalls, and manages the program counter.
 Currently, Zorya analyzes single-threaded Go programs compiled with TinyGo, with plans to address multithreading and goroutines in future work.